i-muskanchauhan/Lets_Shop/README.md

-E-Commerce Fashion Website Project (Front-end Web Development) :- The objective is to design and implement a cutting-edge front-end for an E-commerce website, combining creativity and technical.
- Proficiency to deliver a seamless and responsive user interface.
+E-Commerce Fashion Website Project (Front-end Web Development):- The objective is to design and implement a cutting-edge front-end for an E-commerce website, combining creativity and technical proficiency in delivering a seamless and responsive user interface.

- Code : HTML, CSS, JavaScript.
- Tools used : Visual Studio Code, GitHub.
+Code: HTML, CSS, JavaScript.
+Tools used: Visual Studio Code, GitHub.